Literacy

 Literacy Resources:

 Online newspapers: these are a brilliant way to read high-quality non-fiction (particularly useful for our Yr 10 and Yr 11s).
-The Guardian’s and the Independent’s articles are available free at all times, and The Telegraph is currently offering a 30-day free trial.
+The Guardian’s and the Independent’s articles are available free at all times!

 The National Literacy Trust has put together an amazing collection of resources to help parents with home schooling.
 Have a look at the Family Zone on their website for literacy resources from literacy experts and some famous faces (check out David Walliams' contributions).